ImExiled/NCS/README.md

 ### Installation and Activation

+#### Note: This version of NCS will NOT work with alpha.nightcore-331.net!
+This will ONLY work with musiqpad pads!

 NCS can be installed by visiting http://ncs.electricgaming.ga/new/#download and bookmarking the button there.

 ### What is NCS